When An Ex-Boyfriend Pops Up From The Past

-I was glad my husband was in the other room of our New York apartment as I nervously reread the email from my former flame in L.A.
+I was glad my husband was in the other room of our New York apartment as I nervously reread the email from my former flame in Los Angeles.
 I scanned every word of the innocuous greeting, as if to break a secret code.
 What did he want after so long?
 Was he just feeling nostalgic and trying to touch base?

 The day before, I'd cc'd worn photos, taken in our Michigan dorm, to a mutual friend, who — without telling me — had forwarded the photos to my ex in California.
 He was the one who’d devastated me most for the longest, whom I'd nicknamed "Studrocket."